Storage, Cases & Creels

 Soft Tackle Bags and Trays

 The beauty of soft tackle bags that regardless of the amount of tackle that you have or the type of fishing you do, a modular storage solution exists.
-For example, inshore/offshore saltwater anglers can load separate trays with inshore and offshore gear.
+For example, inshore/offshore saltwater anglers can load separate tackle cases or trays with inshore and offshore gear.
 If desired, offshore tackle can be further divided into trays for specific species of fish, and you can do the same thing with your inshore gear.
+When shopping for a soft tackle box, make sure it has a shoulder strap for easy transport to your boat.
+For land-based anglers, transporting tackle in a fishing backpack beats the hassle of lugging a tackle box.

 In the case of offshore tackle, you can also create trays for deep-water tackle and trays for surface fishing.
 These are general examples.
 How you actually organize your tackle is up to you—but the goal should always be immediate access to the tackle you need.
 “Tempus fugit” when the bite is on, and wasting time can mean the loss of a fish!
 Apart from housing tackle trays, most soft tackle bags also include plenty of storage pockets for reels, tools, spools of line and other gear.